38 Forest St, Norwell, MA 02061, USA

 Habitats and Wildlife

 Miller Woods is a forest made up primarily of pine.
-There is a hemlock grove close to the parking area on Forest Street..
-There is also a red maple swamp on the property.
+There is a hemlock grove close to the parking area on Forest Street and a Red Maple Swamp on the property.
 You’ll also see birch, holly, oak, and lots of beech, plus numerous ferns and sweet pepper bush.
 Near the start of the wetlands trail, there is an enormous dead (but still standing) beech tree.
 There are a few glacial erratics near Jordan Lane.
-In the wetlands, in the warmer months and especially as dusk approaches, listen for the mating call of spring peppers.
+In the wetlands, in the warmer months and especially as dusk approaches, listen for the mating call of spring peepers.
 Along the trail, you may see fox and turkey.
 Rain and other runoff from Miller Woods flow to Second Herring Brook, which flows into the North River.

 Historic Site: No